 How much Oxycodone can I take without overdosing?

 There is no ceiling dose when taking oxycodone.
 There is no specific “max dose”.
 You hear people saying “After time, It stops working”.
 This is because your body stops reacting to that same dose because your body goes through physiologic alteration.
 The exact mechanism is unknown.
 Some theories predict that a change of the number of pain receptors is decreased or the receptor site is actually altered resulting in a higher dose to produce a similar response.
-It is this change in the body which results in withdrawal symptoms when the receptors are not occupied.
+It is this change in the body which results in withdrawal symptoms when the receptors are not occupied, you can buy percocet 30mg online without prescription on the web on certified pharmacies.

 What are the symptoms oxycodone withdrawal?